TomRook12/TomRook12/_posts/2025-04-23-Salesforce-Summer-25.md

 title: Salesforce Summer '25 Release Quickfire
 date: 2025-06-09
 author: Tom Rook
-author_profile: /about
+author_profile: /about/
 categories: [technology, Salesforce, Release, Summer '25]
 image: /assets/images/Summer-25-BRR.png
-tags: [technology, Salesforce, Release, Summer '25]
+tags: [technology, Salesforce, Release, Summer'25]
 ---

 Another 3rd of a year, another Salesforce release!
 This time it is the turn of the Summer '25 release, bringing it with a whole host of features.
 Dive into this Quickfire of my favourite things, in no particular order: